nebaughman/Katapult/README.md

 java -jar <the.jar> --options...
 ```

-`example.Main` runs a sample api/app.
-Kindly refer to the source for command-line options.
+`example.Main` runs a sample bundled api+app.
+Kindly refer to the source for sample command-line options.

+Notice that the Vue app does not have to be served by the api server bundle.
+The api server and Vue app can be built and hosted separately.

-### Extension
+### Usage

-The included api/app are for demonstration purposes.
-As Katapult is still very much an experimental work-in-progress, there is not a clearly defined way to utilize Katapult for other projects.

-Consider [forking](https://help.github.com/articles/fork-a-repo/) Katapult and developing your app/api in a different directory structure.
-[Sync your fork](https://help.github.com/articles/syncing-a-fork/) for Katapult updates (and beware of breaking changes).
+Katapult is a full-stack template project.
+The included configuration, libraries, api, app, etc., are for demonstration purposes.

+To make use of Katpult for your own project, consider [forking](https://help.github.com/articles/fork-a-repo/) and taking what you want!

 ## Javalin Server

 The `api` project integrates a number of components for building an HTTP(S) API (RESTful or otherwise) and hosting static pages (such as the Vue app).

 - **Modules:** Katapult includes a simple module system.
 Modules extend `KatapultModule` and are given the opportunity to augment the Javalin server upon startup, such as adding API route handlers.
-Modules (and endpoints) take advantage of dependency injection via Guice.
+Modules (and _endpoints_) take advantage of dependency injection via [Guice](https://github.com/google/guice).

 - **Endpoints:** Katapult augments Javalin with dependency-injected endpoint handlers and a `@Body` annotation for conveniently extracting the request body as a typed object.

 - **Database/DAO:** Experimenting with [Exposed](https://github.com/JetBrains/Exposed) for data access.

-    - Sample SQLite module (should be easy to add others)
+    - Sample SQLite & PostgreSQL Katpult DbDriver implementations

     - Sample `UserDao`, which further simplifies and isolates business logic from Exposed library (except for Exposed `transaction`, which is kind of hard to avoid)